Showing 1 - 1 OF 1

 Health Clinic - U.S. Army MEDDAC, Japan

 Zama-shi, Kanagawa Ken Japan 228-8920

-The BG Crawford F. Sams US Army Health Clinic does not have after hours and/or emergency care.
+The U.S. Army Health Clinic does not have after hours or emergency care.

-Access to healthcare in Japan follows a different structure and process than commonly found in the United States.
-Please consult your health insurance carrier or health benefits advisor for more information on accessing healthcare in Japan.
+Access to health care in Japan follows a different structure and process than commonly found in the United States.
+Consult your health insurance carrier or health benefits adviser for more information on accessing health care in Japan.

 Filling prescriptions while traveling

 You should refill prescriptions before traveling.
 But if you run out of a prescription drug while traveling, visit TRICARE Filling Prescriptions When Traveling.

 Getting dental care while traveling depends on your location and whether you are a service member or family member.